mikecokina/elisa/README.rst

 **ELISa** is a python package which requires ``python v3.6+`` and has following dependencies::

+    astropy==2.0.2
     cycler==0.10.0
     matplotlib==2.1.0
     numpy==1.13.3
     pandas==0.23.0
     pyparsing==2.2.0
+    pypex==0.1.0
     pytest==3.2.3
     python-dateutil==2.6.1
     pytz==2017.2
     py==1.4.34
-    astropy==2.0.2
     scipy==1.0.0
     six==1.11.0
-    pypex==0.1.0

 and potentially also **python-tk** package or equivalent for matplotlib package to display the figures correctly.

-Although python distribution and package versions are specified precisely, that does not mean that the package will not work with higher versions, only that it was not tested with higher versions of packages.
+:note: although python distribution and package versions are specified precisely, that does not mean that the package will not work with higher versions, only that it was not tested with higher versions of packages.
 However we highly recommend to stick with python distribution and package versions listed above.

 Install
 -------